John C. Peckham, Why We Pray: Understanding Prayer in the Context of Cosmic Conflict

 Benediction 9 Bless, O Lord our God, this year for us, and let it be good in all the varieties of its produce.
 Hasten the year of our redemptive End.
 Grant dew and rain upon the face of the earth, and satiate the world out of the treasuries of Your goodness; and grant a blessing to the work of our hands.
 Exalted and hallowed be His great Name in the world which He created according to His will.
 May He establish His kingdom in your lifetime and in your days, and in the lifetime of the whole household of Israel, speedily and at a near time.
 And say, Amen.
 (From Petuchowski and Brocke, The Lord’s Prayer and Jewish Liturgy)

-But the other extreme seems to also been a problem.
-For some (in Matthew, the Pharisees), long flowery prayers were common.
-Although we cannot know what they prayed, it is likely these hypocrites wanted to demonstrate how spiritual they really were.
+But the other extreme seems also to be a problem.
+For some (in Matthew, the Pharisees), long, flowery prayers were common.
+Although we cannot know what they prayed, these hypocrites likely wanted to demonstrate how spiritual they were.
 As with his comments on giving, Jesus uses hyperbole: the hypocrite loves to stand on the street corners or in the Synagogue to pray for all to see.

 Christians babble in their prayers as well.
 We waste lot of words, whether because we don’t know what to say or we run out of things to say.
-While it is good to thank God for everything, offering God a daily weather report is probably unnecessary Christians use certain words which have no meaning outside of a prayer.
+While it is good to thank God for everything, offering God a daily weather report is probably unnecessary.
+Christians use certain words that have no meaning outside of a prayer.
 What does a Christian mean when they say “pray for this….”
-Are we asking God to pray for this, or are we abbreviating our prayer?
-Think about how many times some people say “just” and “really” during their prayers.
-Why do we close prayers with the quickly spoked word injesusnameamen?
-Is that a Latin word for, “open your eyes now”?
+Are we asking God to pray for this or abbreviating our prayer?
+Think about how often some people say “just” and “really” during their prayers.
+Why do we close prayers with the quickly spoken word injesusnameamen?
+Is that a Latin word for “open your eyes now”?

 It is important to understand how the original Jewish audience would have understood Jesus’s words here.
-He is saying, when the Jewish person prays in public and focuses the attention on themselves, they are praying “like the pagans.”
-They might as well be pagan Roman priests reciting the prayers like a magic spell.
-This is shocking, and quite likely very insulting!
+He is saying that when Jews pray in public and focus their attention on themselves, they are praying “like the pagans.”
+They might as well be pagan Roman priests reciting the prayers like magic spells.
+This is shocking and quite likely very insulting!

-For Jesus, the solution for the problem of self-serving prayers is keep prayer private.
-Just as giving is a private spiritual discipline, prayer should be as well.
-Jesus says to go into your room, or closet, close the door, and pray in private.
+For Jesus, the solution to the problem of self-serving prayers is to keep prayer private.
+Just as giving is a private spiritual discipline, prayer should also be.
+Jesus says to go into your room or closet, close the door, and pray privately.
 He recommends finding a hiding place, a small room where no one can hear you pray.
-If no one will hear your prayer there is no need to impress people.
+If no one will hear your prayer, there is no need to impress people.
 The problem is with the attitude behind the prayers.
 They want to be seen by men.
-Just as with giving, these people want everyone to know that they are praying and how spiritual their prayers are.
+Just as with giving, these people want everyone to know they are praying and how spiritual their prayers are.

-Yet there is often a need for public prayers.
-To lead a congregation in a corporate prayer is not necessarily a violation of the spirit of Jesus’s words here.
-But as is often the case in the Sermon on the Mount, it is the internal motivation for the public prayer that must be carefully examined.
+Yet public prayers are often needed.
+Leading a congregation in corporate prayer is not necessarily a violation of the spirit of Jesus’s words here.
+But as is often the case in the Sermon on the Mount, the internal motivation for the public prayer must be carefully examined.

 How can a careful examination of our motives re-invigorate our prayers?